We are here to help! But, it is YOUR responsibility to know the law, “no excuses”.

 End User agrees to provide a clear and conspicuous disclosure in writing to the applicant in a “document that consists solely of the disclosure”, stating that a consumer report may be obtained for tenant or employment purposes.

 Do not make the terrible mistake of using the wrong form.
-If you think you will start a background check by simply checking the facts and are using the “standard” consent, then further decide that you want to develop a more thorough investigation, you will need to obtain an independent separate “investigative” authorization/consent form.
+If you think you will start a background check by simply checking the facts and are using the “standard” consent, then decide you want to develop a more thorough investigation on the same individual, you will need to obtain an independent separate “investigative” authorization/consent form.
 We are here to help!
 But, it is ultimately YOUR responsibility to know which disclosure and consent is required, “no excuses”.

 Employment Screening Compliance: